hirokyammt/blog/_posts/why-do-people-travel-abroad-using-much-money.md

 ---
 title: Why do people travel abroad using much money?
 excerpt: In foreign countries, there are many unusual things, such as language, culture, architecture, art, and food which are stimulating for you in good ways or sometimes bad ways.
+There are many good effects for your usual life by traveling abroad.
 coverImage: /assets/why-do-people-travel-abroad-using-much-money/cover.webp
 date: "2022-02-17"
 tags: [travel]